Tbseddy/JavaScript-Training/readme.md

 When we use a return statement, it ends the function immediately.

 #### Parameters
 These are the opposite of a return statement.
 Parameter puts a value into a function.

+A parameter works the same way as a variable.
+Parameter only exist inside a function scope. e.g. function calculateTax(parameter1), alert('hello')

+A fuction can actually have more than one parameter